jglatts/SerialWedge/README.md

 # Simple Serial Data Keyboard Wedge

-Sends data from serial port to any application, like Excel for example.
+Sends data from serial port to any application, like excel for example.
 Can collect data from serial, RS232, and RS232-via-USB professional instruments.
 Compatible with:
 * Balances and Scales